aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/comments-and-notes/change-text-direction-of-the-comment/_index.md

 {{% /alert %}}

 Aspose.Cells provides a [**Shape.TextDirection**](https://reference.aspose.com/cells/net/aspose.cells.drawing/shape/properties/textdirection) property to set text direction for a comment.
-The following sample code demonstrates the use of [**Shape.TextDirection**](https://reference.aspose.com/cells/net/aspose.cells.drawing/shape/properties/textdirection) property to set text direction for a comment.
+The following sample code demonstrates the use of the **Shape.TextDirection** property to set the text direction for a comment.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ChangeTextDirection-1.cs" >}}
 {{< app/cells/assistant language="csharp" >}}